 Untask - when you’ve created a task by accident or if it’s something no longer needs to get done, you can just untask it.
 The task in the message flow in the conversation will just be converted into a regular message.

 Delete - sometimes, you just need to delete a task.
 After confirming the delete action, the task message in the conversation message flow will be deleted as well.
 (P.S.
 Delete is not available in the mobile apps.)

 Check off as “done” - ahhh, the pleasure of ticking things off of a to-do list.
-Whenever you have completed a task, you can just tick it off, and everyone in the conversation will be able to see that it is done.
+Whenever you have completed a task, you can just tick it off by clicking on the blye checkbox.
+Everyone in the conversation will be able to see that it is done.

 How to organize the taskboard?

 Reorder - you can move the tasks around on the taskboard by dragging and dropping them in the preferred order.
 You can choose to order them by the assignee, by importance or urgency or whatever else works for you!

 Create sections - in the desktop apps and web browser version of Fleep, you can create sections for the taskboard and move them around freely.
 At Fleep, our teams often use 2 sections, “Current sprint” and “Backlog”, as we use the Scrum methodology for organizing our work.
 But you could also create sections such as “Done”, “Work in progress”, “Not started” for your team conversations, or create personal to-do lists and organize them with sections such as “Home”, “Work”, ‘Personal’.
 The options are pretty much endless!